deeplearning4j/deeplearning4j/gettingstarted.md

 ### <a name="windows">Windows</a>

-* Install [Anaconda](http://docs.continuum.io/anaconda/install.html#windows-install).
-If your system doesn't like the default 64-bit install, try the 32-bit offered on the same download page.
-(Deeplearning4j depends on Anaconda to use the graphics generator matplotlib.)

 * Install [MinGW 32 bits](http://www.mingw.org/) even if you have a 64-bit computer (the download button is on the upper right), and then download the [Prebuilt dynamic libraries using Mingw](http://icl.cs.utk.edu/lapack-for-windows/lapack/#libraries_mingw).

 * Install [Lapack](http://icl.cs.utk.edu/lapack-for-windows/lapack/).
 (Lapack will ask if you have Intel compilers.
 You do not.)